coder/sail/site/content/docs/concepts/projects.md

 section_order=0
 +++

 One of Sail's core concepts is the project.
-A project can be thought of as a source code repository that is contained in an environment with all of its dependencies and required configuration.

 Sail projects are like having a machine that has only the required dependencies and configurations included to work on a project.
 Each Sail project environment is explicitly configured by the project's engineers, so you can start contributing even quicker.

 Imagine the core developers of a source code repo setting up a brand new Linux machine for you.
 They install the project's programming language and dependencies.
 Any